Teaching is a noble, rewarding profession that forms the backbone of our society. But it's not always the best-paying job.

 House sitting is probably one of the simpler side hustles you can take on.
 You can earn extra income watching other people's homes while they're away.

-5. Tutoring
+9. Tutoring

 As a teacher, this side gig is one of the most rewarding ways to earn extra income, especially during summer breaks.
-The pay for tutoring typically depends on your school district, but beyond its financial advantages, it provides teachers with a unique opportunity to engage with their students in a more laid-back, less formal setting.
+The pay for tutoring typically depends on your school district, but beyond its financial advantages, it provides you with a unique opportunity to engage with their students in a more laid-back, less formal setting.

 One of the best ways to kickstart your tutoring side hustle is to check with your school or nearby centers to identify available opportunities.
 This side gig can make you an average of $25 an hour.